Choosing an Ultrasound Technician Degree Program South Bay Florida

-- Maintaining records of patient case histories and details of each procedure
+- Keeping records of patient case histories and specifics of each procedure

 - Counseling patients by explaining the procedures and answering questions

-- Escorting patients to treatment rooms and ensuring their comfort
+- Escorting patients to treatment rooms and making them comfortable

-- Utilizing equipment while minimizing patient exposure to sound waves
+- Operating equipment while limiting patient exposure to sound waves

 - Assessing results and determining necessity for additional testing